More than 250 million Americans are under some kind of governmental stay at home orders in an effort to limit the spread of the coronavirus.

 |Wisconsin||Stay at Home & Non-Essential||Golf permitted as of 4/24||24/03/2020||24/03/2020||Governor Tony Evers ordered nonessential businesses to close indefinitely starting Tuesday in order to slow the spread of the COVID-19 coronavirus.|

 |State||Governor Order||Effect on Golf||When Ordered||When Enforced||Details of Order||Website Link|

-In some states with stay at home or non-essential orders in place, outside golf operations have been allowed to continue, meaning that golf can still be played subject to strict safety protocols.
-Those might include closed clubhouses, walking only or one rider per golf cart, online payment, raised cups, and the practice of social distancing with fellow players and course employees.
+In states where golf is permitted, operations are subject to strict safety protocols.
+That typically includes closed clubhouses, walking only or one rider per golf cart, online payment, raised cups, the removal of high-touch items such as bunker rakes, leaving the flag in at all times, and the practice of social distancing with fellow players and course employees.

-In almost all cases, golf facilities are permitted to continue limited maintenance operations to ensure the upkeep and care of courses, given they are a living ecosystem with an average footprint of about 150 acres.
+In all cases in which an executive order restricts play, golf facilities are permitted to continue limited maintenance operations to ensure the upkeep and care of courses, given they are a living ecosystem with an average footprint of about 150 acres.
 The Golf Course Superintendents Association of America and other leading industry associations continue to work with state and local officials to ensure maintenance is allowed to proceed when public golf operations are shut down.

 In Ohio, the state’s Department of Health has said that golf courses can remain open as an outside recreation opportunity if golfers comply with proper social distancing requirements, but that the final decision on outside operations (play) rests with individual counties.

 In Connecticut, play is permitted subject to restrictions, including strict social distancing rules with fellow players and course employees, and some municipalities have temporarily shut down courses that couldn’t follow those mandates.